thomastay/saz-tools/README.md

     curl -sf https://gobinaries.com/prantlf/saz-tools | sh

+If you manage your software using [Homebrew], you can install one or both tools using their formulae:

+    brew install prantlf/tap/saz-tools

 Or download and unpack an archive with a specific version from [GitHub releases].

 If you want to install a specific commit or the latest master and you do not have the development environment to build it, you can use Docker to [`build`]: